 - Expenses for work equipment, e.g. a laptop

 - Data security

 The Future of Work After Covid-19 Means More Remote Jobs

 500 – 700 million people are currently working from home.
 Forbes predicts more than 2 billion people will soon be working from home, and that was before the Covid-19 pandemic.
 As employers establish procedures and employees realise the benefits, there is going to be a massive surge in remote jobs and people working from anywhere.

-Working remotely is the future of work and it’s happening now.
-Search Remotely is a platform connecting job seekers with remote jobs all around the world.
+Remote work is the future of work and it’s happening now.
+We offer this platform to onnect job seekers with remote jobs all around the world.
 It also lists online courses that help individuals learn the in-demand skills for a globally remote workforce.
 It’s the platform that will set you up for the future of work.